dropps-io/leequid-contracts/audit_scoping.md

 ### AdminUpgradeabilityProxy

-The [AdminUpgradeabilityProxy](./contracts/AdminUpgradeableProxy.sol) contract is used to upgrade the implementation of the proxy contract.
+The [AdminUpgradeabilityProxy](./contracts/AdminUpgradeableProxy.sol) contract is used to deploy our protocol in an upgradeable way.
 This contract is not forked from StakeWise V2.

 ### StakedLyxToken

-The [StakedLyxToken](./contracts/tokens/StakedLyxToken.sol) contract is used to represent the pool staked LYX tokens.
+The [StakedLyxToken](./contracts/tokens/StakedLyxToken.sol) contract is used to represent the pool staked LYX as tokens.
+1 LYX = 1 sLYX.
+This contract is also responsible to receive unstake requests from stakers.

 Fork modifications:
 - Solidity version from 0.7.5 to 0.8.20